shangjingbo1226/shangjingbo1226.github.io/_pages/about.md

 ## Cooking from Computer Science Perspective

-I have decided to be a Youtuber, sharing my cooking secrets, because COVID-19 makes many of my students have to cook at home by themselves in first time.
+I have decided to be a Youtuber, sharing my cooking secrets, because COVID-19 makes many of my students have to cook at home by themselves for the first time.

 Cooking is one of my hobbies and it is a great relax to me.
 From the computer science perspective, I can see many related concepts and problems: (1) parallelization, (2) hyper-parameter tuning, (3) scheduling, etc. In my humble opinion, cooking, to some extent, should be easier than making complicated deep learning models effective in experiments.
 Throughout my 5-year PhD study at UIUC, I have summarized some tricks to prepare two delicious entrees in 30 mins.
 Here is my [Youtube Channel](https://www.youtube.com/channel/UCxPhuvmfd_AeBqGX8XaiZDg).
 Since my cooking secrets are mostly about Chinese food, so the videos are in Chinese.
 If you like it, don't forget to subscribe it!